Why Walking is the Best Exercise for Heart Health

 feet in walking shoes, crossed on a bench

-Walking is an aerobic and weight-bearing exercise, so it is good for your heart and helps prevent osteoporosis.
+Walking is an aerobic and weight-bearing exercise, which is beneficial for your heart and helps prevent osteoporosis.

 Read more about taking care of your heart at this previous post.